 MotoGP fans can watch and enjoy contents thanks to the massive digital platform of MotoGP as well.
 MotoGP reached 30M fans across social media and digital platforms: 12.2 BN impressions, 3BN video views, 400M engagement, 2.5BN minutes viewed.

 This is the global digital profile: 62% 18-34 years old, 28% 35-54 years old, 84% male and 16% female.

 Facebook is the first social with 13,9M fans, then Instagram with 10.2M followers, 2.7M on Twitter, 3.7M subscribers on Youtube and 465K followers on Tik Tok.
 On top of these data we have to consider the personal social media of every single rider and those of the teams.
 MotoGP’s fans are very loyal and affectionate and during the year they watch at least 15 of the 19 races.
 The total reach, referring to digital channels only, was 6.7 billion interactions last year.

 And on the Track?

 Due to the Covid-19 pandemic, we can share with you the 2019 datas as the 2020 season was performed behind closed doors.
-We hope that will see all the spectators back on track this year, watching some great races while cheering and supporting their favourite riders.
+We hope that will see all the active race goers back on track this year, watching some great races while cheering and supporting their favourite riders.

 The number of participants on the track has been rising over the last decade: by 2019, it was 2.863.113 million fans who saw another incredible season of racing live at the track.

-16 races exceeding 100,000 spectators, some races went sold out and even the Vip Village hospitalities in 2019 were often completely full months in advance.
+16 races exceeding 100,000 spectators, some race weekends went sold out and even the Vip Village hospitalities in 2019 were often completely full months in advance.